openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 ### Search Order

-The `phosphor-regulators` application will search first in the test directory for a config file.
-If no config file is found or the file contains errors, the application will next search in the standard directory.
+The `phosphor-regulators` application will search the installation directories in the following order to find a config file:
+1. test directory
+2. standard directory

 ## Loading and Reloading